hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

 ### Unable to connect multiple IKEv2 clients

-To connect multiple IKEv2 clients simultaneously, you must [generate a unique certificate](#add-a-client-certificate) for each.
+To connect multiple IKEv2 clients, you must [generate a unique certificate](#add-a-client-certificate) for each.

-If you are unable to connect multiple IKEv2 clients simultaneously from behind the same NAT (e.g. home router), apply this fix: Edit `/etc/ipsec.d/ikev2.conf` on the VPN server, find the line `leftid=@<your_server_ip>` and remove the `@`, i.e. replace it with `leftid=<your_server_ip>`.
+If you are unable to connect multiple IKEv2 clients from behind the same NAT (e.g. home router), apply this fix: Edit `/etc/ipsec.d/ikev2.conf` on the VPN server, find the line `leftid=@<your_server_ip>` and remove the `@`, i.e. replace it with `leftid=<your_server_ip>`.
 Save the file and run `service ipsec restart`.
 Do not apply this fix if `leftid` is a DNS name, which is not affected.
 As of 2021-02-01, the IKEv2 helper script was updated to include this fix.

 ### Other known issues